plone/plone.restapi/docs/source/introduction.rst

 Introduction
 ============

+.. note:: You will need some kind of API browser application to explore the API.
+We recommend to use `Postman <http://www.getpostman.com/>`_.
+For easy onboarding take look at the API :ref:`Exploring`_ Quick-Guide.

 A hypermedia API provides an entry point to the API, which contains hyperlinks the clients can follow.
 Just like a human user of a regular website, who knows the initial URL of a website and then follows hyperlinks to navigate through the site.
 This has the advantage that the client only needs to understand how to detect and follow links.